chaturay/serverless-artillery/README.md

         rampTo: 200       # Ending rate (RPS at end of test duration)
 ```

-Then run the test again using:
+Then invoke the function with your script again using:

 ```
-$ slsart run
+$ slsart invoke
 ```

-Now you can create a copy of the test and run a different test.
+Now you can create a copy of the test, edit that copy, and invoke the function with it.

 ```
 $ cp script.yml trafficSpike.yml
 $ nano trafficSpike.yml
 ```

-Update the test spec...
-Then run it!
+Update the load spec...
+Then invoke it!

 ```
-$ slsart run -f trafficSpike.yml
+$ slsart invoke -s trafficSpike.yml
 ```

 ## Function Customization